If These Walls Could Sing: Production

 It was announced in January 2021 that Mary McCartney was to direct a documentary about Abbey Road Studios.
-McCartney said "some of my earliest memories as a young child come from time spent at Abbey Road, I’ve long wanted to tell the story of this historic place."
+McCartney said, "some of my earliest memories as a young child come from time spent at Abbey Road, I’ve long wanted to tell the story of this historic place."
 As well as her father Paul McCartney, contributions are reported to be from Jimmy Page, Kate Bush, Noel Gallagher, Liam Gallagher, Pink Floyd, John Williams, Celeste, Elton John, Giles Martin, and Shirley Bassey.
 Production is by Mercury Studios and Ventureland.
 McCartney said what she "wanted from the interviews was to drill down into those musicians really feel about Abbey Road.
 'Do you really care about Abbey Road?
 It's a building and you recorded here, but whatever.
 Do you really care?'
 And I think from the interviews, you can really see they are thinking fondly about it."

 Release

 The film had its world premiere at the 49th Telluride Film Festival in September 2022.
-It was made available to stream on Disney+ in the United States on December 16, 2022 and on Hulu on December 23, 2022.
-It was released on Disney+ in the UK on January 6, 2023.
+It was made available to stream on Disney+ in the United States on 16 December 2022 and on Hulu on 23 December 2022.
+It was released on Disney+ in the UK on 6 January 2023.

 Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, 95% of 19 critics' reviews are positive, with an average rating of 6.70/10.

-Peter Bradshaw in The Guardian describes it an "enjoyable" documentary and a "diverting private tour" emphasising the studio use not only for pop and rock music but for Elgar, the cellist Jacqueline du Pre, the London Symphony Orchestra and film projects from John Williams, George Lucas and Steven Spielberg.
-Chris Harvey in The Daily Telegraph describes "an astonishing line-up of interviewees" which provide an account "rich with details" and "a heart-stopping moment when George Martin's son Giles plays the original tapes of John Lennon's vocals for "A Day in the Life"."
-Peter Aspden in the Financial Times described it as "charming, but not hugely revealing… put together with visual flair, in a shamelessly nostalgic tone."
+Peter Bradshaw of The Guardian gave If These Walls Could Sing a grade of 4 out of 5 stars, and described it as an "enjoyable" documentary and a "diverting private tour," emphasizing the studio use not only for pop and rock music but for Elgar, the cellist Jacqueline du Pré, the London Symphony Orchestra and film projects from John Williams, George Lucas and Steven Spielberg.
+Chris Harvey in The Daily Telegraph called the film "an astonishing line-up of interviewees" which provide an account "rich with details" and "a heart-stopping moment when George Martin's son Giles plays the original tapes of John Lennon's vocals for A Day in the Life."
+Peter Aspden of Financial Times stated that the movie is "charming" but not "hugely revealing… put together with visual flair, in a shamelessly nostalgic tone."